cudmore/homecage/docs/docs/dev-notes.md

 Make a clean virtual environment that does not depend on current installed packages

+	# make a folder to hold your virtual environment
+	mkdir env

-	# make a python 2 environment for now
+	# make a python 2 environment
 	#virtualenv -p python2 --no-site-packages env

 	# make a python 3 environment